-The following shall be submitted to MAA's Manager of Engineering Chief of Document Management/Technical Support:
+The following shall be submitted to MAA's Manager of Engineering:

-1 - One(1) full size set of drawings.

-2 - One (1) electronic copy of the drawings (pdf files) and specifications.
+- 1 One (1) full size set of drawings. - 2 One (1) electronic copy of the drawings (pdf files) and specifications.

 The following shall be submitted to MAA's Manager of Construction (for use by the Construction Manager and/or the Contractor):